 Stove development Option 1 is to run to the labs operated by wood stove manufacturers or research institutes, and base the work entirely on experiments and empirical data.
 This is the traditional and by far the most popular method, carried out with little or no support from data-based computational tools, and without any consideration of automatic control.
 Such an approach can quickly become very demanding in terms of time and costs, and the result may be far from optimal.

 Option 2 involves combining the experiments and empirical data applied in option 1 with automatic control of the combustion process.
-By regulating the air supply to the air inlets during the combustion cycle in response to flue gas temperatures and oxygen concentrations in the flue pipe, we create an opportunity to reduce the emissions of non-combusted components, both particles and gases.
+By regulating the air supply to the air inlets during the combustion cycle in response to flue gas temperatures and oxygen concentrations in the flue pipe, we create an opportunity to reduce the emissions of non-combusted components, both particles and gases, including the greenhouse gas methane (CH4).

 The challenge linked to this option is to create a control algorithm, based on a so-called Proportional Integral Derivation (PID) controller that is flexible and capable of adapting to a wide range of stove designs, operating conditions, fuels and operators.
 A little electricity will also be needed, but systems are being developed that do not require access to mains electricity.

-During the last two years, SINTEF, together with a number of wood stove manufacturers, has been researching into this option as part of the innovation project called AEOLUS, and has recently arrived at a working concept.
-This concept will now be further advanced and generalised as part of a new project called AEOLUS+, for which we have recently received funding from the Research Council of Norway.
+For two years, SINTEF, together with several wood stove manufacturers, researched into this option as part of the innovation project called AEOLUS, and developed a working concept.
+This concept is now being further advanced and generalised as part of a new project called AEOLUS+, with funding from the Research Council of Norway.

 I can say with my hand on my heart that log combustion in a wood stove can be regarded as the most complex combustion process found in nature.